daxpatel2/bitcask/README.md

 Value: The raw bytes of the value.

-2. The KeyDir: An In-Memory Index
+2. The DataMap: An In-Memory Index

-The KeyDir is the secret sauce.
+The DataMap is the secret sauce.
 It is an in-memory hash table (map) that stores all keys present in the database.
 Each key maps to an Entry struct that tells the store exactly where to find the value and how large it is, enabling a read operation with a single disk seek.

 This implementation is defined by these core Go structs:

 package store

-// Store holds the active file handle and the in-memory index. type Store struct {
+// FileStore holds the active file handle and the in-memory index. type FileStore struct {
-KeyDir map[string]Entry
+DataMap map[string]Entry
 File   *os.File
 Path   string
 }